Việt Nam Quốc Dân Đảng: Exile in Yunnan

 Following Yen Bay, the VNQDĐ became more diffuse, with many factions effectively acting virtually autonomously of one another.
 Lê Hữu Cảnh—who had tried to stall the failed mutiny—attempted to reunite what remained of the party under the banner of peaceful reform.
 Other factions, however, remained faithful to Học's legacy, recreating the movement in the Hanoi-Haiphong area.
 A failed assassination attempt on Governor-General Pasquier led to French crackdowns in 1931 and 1932.
 The survivors escaped to Yunnan in southern China, where some of Nghiệp's supporters were still active.
 The Yunnan VNQDĐ was in fact a section of the Chinese Kuomintang, who protected its members from the Chinese government while funds were raised by robbery and extortion along the Sino-Vietnamese border.
 This eventually led to a Chinese government crackdown, but VNQDĐ members continued to train at the Yunnan Military School; some enlisted in the nationalist Chinese army while others learned to manufacture weapons and munitions in the Yunnan arsenal.

-Following the Yên Bái mutiny, the VNQDĐ went into exile in China, merging with some followers of Phan Bội Châu (pictured).
+Following the Yên Bái mutiny, the VNQDĐ went into exile, merging with some followers of Phan Bội Châu (pictured).

 Nghiệp was briefly jailed by Yunnan authorities, but continued to run the party from his cell.
 Upon his release in 1933, Nghiệp consolidated the party with similar groups in the area, including some followers of Phan Bội Châu who had formed a Canton-based organisation with similar aims in 1925.
 Châu's group had formed in opposition to the communist tendencies of Ho Chi Minh's Revolutionary Youth League.
 However, Ho betrayed Châu to eliminate a potential rival and to pocket a reward.
 With nationalist Chinese aid, Châu's followers had set up a League of Oppressed Oriental Peoples, a Pan-Asian group that ended in failure.
 In 1932 the League made the point of declaring a "Provisional Indochinese Government" at Canton.
 In July 1933, Châu's group was integrated into Nghiệp's Yunnan organisation.
 In 1935, Nghiệp surrendered to the French consulate in Shanghai.
 The remainder of the VNQDĐ was paralysed by infighting and began losing political relevance, with only moderate activity until the outbreak of World War II and Japan's invasion of French Indochina in 1940.
 They attempted to organise workers along the Yunnan railway, threatening occasional border assaults, with little success.